LeeAnnEditor/o365hq/services/Office 365 Encrypted Email (OME) Implementation.md

     following plans to receive the new Office 365 Message Encryption
-    capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Office 365 F1, Office 365 Business Essentials, Office 365 Business Premium, or Office 365 Enterprise E1.
+    capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Office 365 F1, Office 365 Business Essentials, Office 365 Business Premium, or Office 365 Enterprise E1
--   Each user benefiting from Office 365 Message Encryption needs to be licensed to be covered by the feature.
+-   Each user benefiting from Office 365 Message Encryption needs to be licensed to be covered by the feature
--   For the full list see the [Exchange Online service descriptions](https://technet.microsoft.com/library/exchange-online-service-description.aspx) for Office 365 Message Encryption.
+-   For the full list, see the [Exchange Online service descriptions](https://technet.microsoft.com/library/exchange-online-service-description.aspx) for Office 365 Message Encryption

 ### Plan

 May vary depending on your needs.

-1. Kickoff meeting.
+1. Kickoff meeting
-2. Pre implementation system health check.
+2. Pre-implementation system health check
-3.  Сonfiguring OME and additional tools.
+3.  Сonfiguring OME and additional tools
-4. Setting up an Exchange Online Transport Rules.
+4. Setting up Exchange Online Transport Rules
-5. Verify email encryption.
+5. Verifying email encryption
-6. Post implementation tasks.
+6. Posting implementation tasks

 ### Results

 You will be able to use Office 365 Message Encryption (OME) capabilities that protect your mails and mail flow rules that define the conditions for encryption.
-Your email recipients would be able to receive and reply to your secure emails using any device with any email client.
+Your email recipients should be able to receive and reply to your secure emails using any device, with any email client.

 ### Relevant articles